 User Level Threads

 User-level threads are implemented in user-level libraries instead of systems calls.
 The thread switching does not need to call the operating system.
-It does not cause interrupts to the kernel.
+It does not cause interruptions to the kernel.
 The kernel knows nothing about user-level CPU threads.
 It manages these threads as single-threaded processes.
 The user-level threads are very fast.

 Different advantages of user-level threads are as follows: